leh23211213/MVC/README.md

 ## Management books project

-Synthesize basic and object-oriented knowledge in C#
+- Synthesize basic,advanced and object-oriented knowledge in C# for study

-## About

-- MVC advantage:
-- MVC defect: It's more difficult to update, test, and debug code that has dependencies spread across two or more of these three areas.

 ## Getting started